Researchers offer new explanation for why protein fibers form

 Their propensity is to elongate themselves as much as possible to maximize the amount of their surface that is in contact.
 “But distortion costs them energy,” Witten said.
 “They have to exert forces to get the surfaces to meet.
 So there is a competition between the energy gained by sticking and the energy cost of distortion.”

 A simulation of how protein fibers form.
-(Courtesy of Martin Lenz and Thomas Witten)
+(Courtesy of Martin Levy and Thomas Witten)

 The simulations done by Lenz embodied that competition.
 The shapes could attach along any surface.
 The scientists varied the degree of stickiness relative to the energy cost of distortion for each shape and looked at the various structures that formed across the range of values.
 The results were striking: No matter what shape they used, when stickiness and the energy cost of distortion were more or less equal, they got fibers every time.